Simple Steps to Do Your Part

 Orange Status: Recovery in Progress

 The class may return to face-to-face teaching as soon as the instructor is cleared by the Case Containment Team.
-As individual students are cleared by case containment, they may return to class.
+As individual students are cleared by case containment, they may return to class wearing masks for a set amount of time.
 The instructor will accommodate students not attending in-person by providing recorded lectures and online course material.

 The class will return to green status when the current risk has been addressed.